edwardzhang415-163/Tasteful-Tales/README.md

 ### **4. Events Page**

 - **Create:**
     - Users can create new events, such as food festivals, restaurant openings, or cooking plans.
+Title, Location, Description and Schedule can be added to the events.
 - **Read:**
-    - Users can browse upcoming events in a calendar view or list format, seeing details like dates, descriptions, and locations.
+    - Users can browse upcoming events in list view, seeing details like dates, descriptions, and locations.
 - **Update:**
-    - Users can edit their events, changing dates, times, descriptions, or reminders.
+    - Users can edit their events changing dates, descriptions, title or location, the update will be made based on the original information of the event.
 - **Delete:**
-    - Users can delete their events, removing them from the calendar and reminders.
+    - Users can delete their events, removing them from their event list, with an alert of comfirmation.

 ### **5. Profile Page**
 - **Read:**
-    - Users can view their own profile, including their profile photo and account infomation.
+    - Users can view their own profile, including their profile photo, account infomation and their post images.
 - **Update:**
-    - Users can edit their profiles, updating details like their bio, profile photo, preferences, or saved collections.
+    - Users can edit their profiles, updating details like their name, email, bio and profile photo.

 ## data model